nxskok/pasias/docs/03-data-summaries.md

-This is actually a small-but-real downward trend, especially since about 1960, but the large amount of variability makes it hard to see, so I'm good with either ``no trend'' or "weak downward trend" or anything roughly like that.
+This is actually a small-but-real downward trend, especially since about 1960, but the large amount of variability makes it hard to see, so I'm good with either "no trend" or "weak downward trend" or anything roughly like that.
 There is definitely not much trend before 1960, but most of the really early break-ups (less than about
 118) have been since about 1990.